illera88/Ponce/README.md

 Juan Ponce de León (1474 – July 1521) was a Spanish  explorer and conquistador.
 He discovered Florida in the United States.
 The IDA plugin help you out to discover, explore and hopefully conquer the different paths in a binary.
 ### Can Ponce be used to analyze Windows, OS X and Linux binaries?
 Yes, you can natively use Ponce in IDA for Windows or remotely attach to a Linux or OS X box and use it.
 In the next Ponce version we will natively support Ponce for Linux and OS X IDA versions.
+### How many instructions per second can handle Ponce?
+Well, it depends, but in our tests we reach to process 3000 instructions per second.
+We plan to use the PIN tracer IDA offers to increase the speed.
+### Something is not working!
+Open an [issue](https://github.com/illera88/Ponce/issues), we will solve it asap ;)
 ### I love your project!
 Can I collaborate?
 Sure!
 Please do pull requests and work in the opened issues.
 We will pay you in beers for help ;)